kitnil/awesome/README.md

 - [qterminal](https://github.com/lxqt/qterminal) - A lightweight Qt-based terminal emulator
 - [Drawpile](https://github.com/drawpile/Drawpile) - A collaborative drawing program
 - [sddm](https://github.com/sddm/sddm) - QML based X11 and Wayland display manager
-- [fheroes2](https://github.com/ihhub/fheroes2) - Free implementation of Heroes of the Might and Magic II game engine
+- [fheroes2](https://github.com/ihhub/fheroes2) - Free implementation of Heroes of Might and Magic II game engine
 - [passenger](https://github.com/phusion/passenger) - A fast and robust web server and application server for Ruby, Python and Node.js
 - [Logstalgia](https://github.com/acaudwell/Logstalgia) - replay or stream website access logs as a retro arcade game
 - [ModSecurity](https://github.com/SpiderLabs/ModSecurity) - ModSecurity is an open source, cross platform web application firewall (WAF) engine for Apache, IIS and Nginx that is developed by Trustwave's SpiderLabs.
 It has a robust event-based programming language which provides protection from a range of attacks against web applications and allows for HTTP traffic monitoring, logging and real-time analysis.
 With over 10,000 deployments world-wide, ModSecurity is the most widely deployed WAF in existence.